poperbu/lightning-captive-portal/README.md

 Some changes I have done:

--As I use a telegram bot as a wallet, so I opened telegram traffic for preauthenticated users.
-In this section we need to allow traffic (specific wallet ports , ip's, etc..) to allow the users to pay LN invoice.
+-preauthenticated-users: In this section we need to allow traffic (specific wallet ports , ip's, etc..) to allow the users to pay LN invoice.
+As I use a telegram bot as a wallet, I opened telegram traffic for preauthenticated users.
 An other solution can be opening all traffic for a limited period of time, so the user has enough time to pay it.

 ```
 FirewallRuleSet preauthenticated-users {